spcsp/scripts-plus/README.md

 });
 ```

-The bootstrapper takes care of providing a rich standard library that wraps many common `sp.xxxx` methods with simple APIs.
+The bootstrapper takes care of providing a rich standard library, inspired a bit by jQuery,
+but with no affiliation.
+This framework wraps many common `sp.xxxx` methods with functions
+to enhance the scripting capabilities to the user of StrokesPlus.net

 ## Examples
 ```javascript